rust-lang/governance/teams/libs/charter.md

 ### Adding Items to the Library Team Agenda

 Issues and PRs can be added to the libs team agenda by tagging them with the `T-libs` and `I-nominated` labels so the agenda generator can find and include them in that week's agenda.
-Alternatively items can be added to the agenda directly the day of by editing that week's hackmd agenda which can be found in the [libs team hackmd] or in the [libs team zulip].
+Alternatively items can be added ahead of time by creating a zulip topic for the upcoming meeting early in the [#t-libs/meetings](https://rust-lang.zulipchat.com/#narrow/stream/259402-t-libs.2Fmeetings) stream ([example](https://rust-lang.zulipchat.com/#narrow/stream/259402-t-libs.2Fmeetings/topic/Meetings.202021-07-21)).

 ## Contact Point